Mia's Reading Adventure: The Bugaboo Bugs

 Mia's Reading Adventure: The Bugaboo Bugs is the latest title of Mia's Big Adventure Collection software series created by Kutoka Interactive.
-Release in late 2007 in Canada and the United States, the game teaches reading to children between 5 and 9 years old.
+Released in late 2007 in Canada and the United States, the game teaches reading to children between 5 and 9 years old.

 Adventure

 The Bugaboos have landed in Mia's quiet and peaceful house.
 Their partying and careless behaviour threatens to attract the attention of the Big Feet (humans) who have the power to drive everyone away from their homes.
 The player helps Mia handle the Bugaboo case.

 Activities

 The game's 12 educational activities teach associating images to words, adverbs, phonics, rhymes, spelling, sentence structure, vocabulary, reading comprehension, word recognition, etc.

 Critical reception

 The game received positive reviews from Macworld, Dr. Toy, The Opinionated Parent, Casual Gamer Chick, Geek Parenting, Props & Pans, Lille Punkin' Reviews and others.
 Common Sense Media gave it five stars.